ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

 ### Obtaining the latest stable Debian ISO image

-At the time of writing this, the latest stable version of Debian is [**12.11.0 Bookworm**](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.11.0-amd64-netinst.iso).
+At the time of writing this, the latest stable version of Debian is [**13.0.0 "trixie"**](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-13.0.0-amd64-netinst.iso).

-You can find the _net install_ version of the ISO for the latest Debian version right at the [Debian project's webpage](https://www.debian.org/).
+You can find the _net install_ version of the ISO for the latest Debian version right at the [Debian project's webpage](https://www.debian.org/):

 ![Debian project main's webpage](images/g020/debian_netinstall_iso_download.webp "Debian project's main webpage")

-After clicking on that big `Download` button, your browser should start downloading the `debian-12.11.0-amd64-netinst.iso` file automatically.
+After clicking on that big `Download` button, your browser should start downloading the `debian-13.0.0-amd64-netinst.iso` file.

 ### Storing the ISO image in the Proxmox VE platform

 Proxmox VE needs that ISO image saved in the proper storage space it has available to be able to use it.
-Therefore, you need to upload the `debian-12.11.0-amd64-netinst.iso` file to the storage space you configured to hold such files, the one called `hdd_templates`.
+Therefore, you need to upload the `debian-13.0.0-amd64-netinst.iso` file to the storage space you configured to hold such files, the one called `hdd_templates`:

 1. Open the web console and unfold the tree of available storages under your `pve` node.
 Click on `hdd_templates` to reach its `Summary` page: